 Got Pain? has a natural, earthy scent from the herbs present in the non-active ingredients.
 These herbs include chamomile extract, olive leaf extract, rosemary extract, beeswax, wintergreen oil, and green tea leaf extract.

 For a full list of ingredients, refer to the Got Pain? product page here.
-Prior to use of Got Pain?, consult your doctor.
+Prior to purchasing Got Pain?, check your state’s regulations regarding sale and use.
+Prior to using Got Pain?, consult your doctor.
 Additionally, you must be sure you are not allergic to any of its ingredients.

 Got Pain? has a soothing sensation on your skin and is not overly greasy.
 However, being a product will many oils in the ingredients, Got Pain? will not leave your skin feeling completely oil-free.

-Of course, as the name implies, you are most likely to experience relief of pain from common injuries/ailments experienced by gamers.
+Of course, as the name implies, you are most likely to experience relief of pain from common injuries and ailments experienced by gamers.

-The enhancement of endocannabinoids may aid in decreasing pain associated with mechanical strain (tendinosis strains), nerve impingement, or tendon sheath inflammation—three common types of injuries suffered by gamers.
+The enhancement of endocannabinoids may aid in decreasing pain associated with mechanical strain (tendinopathy), nerve impingement, or tendon sheath inflammation—three common types of injuries suffered by gamers.

 For tendon sheath inflammation, Got Pain?
 CBD topical cream may be effective in decreasing the inflammatory process.
 Likewise, if nerve impingement is caused by inflammation, Got Pain? may be useful to counter that pathophysiology.

 Cannabinoids such as CBD may have a beneficial effect on skin tumors.
 Activation of the cannabinoid receptors present in the skin have been shown to modulate growth, proliferation, and differentiation of certain tumor cells, including those of both melanoma and non-melanoma.